sjwaight/MCW-Cloud-native-applications/Hands-on-lab/HOL step-by-step - Cloud-native applications.md

             HELM_EXPERIMENTAL_OCI: 1
     ```

+   > Note: you can download the GitHub Actions file below after step 7.

 3. Save the file.

 4. In the Azure Cloud Shell, use the following command to output the `/.kube/config` file that contains the credentials for authenticating with Azure Kubernetes Service.
 These credentials were retrieved previously and will also be needed by GitHub Actions to deploy to AKS.
 Then copy the contents of the file.